 Comparative secretome analysis demonstrated that H. catenoides contains a lower proportion of secreted proteins compared with many other stramenopiles, comparable with the paraphyletic obligate biotrophs Albugo laibachii and Hyaloperonospora arabidopsidis (Fig. 2).
 The H. catenoides predicted proteome contains a moderate-to-low proportion of carbohydrate active enzymes relative to other stramenopiles (57).
 Interestingly, H. catenoides has very few secreted carbohydrate active enzymes in comparison to other stramenopiles, suggesting that H. catenoides has a low diversity of extra-cellular carbohydrate processing functions and is therefore dependent on a limited subset of extracellular fixed carbon sources (Fig. 2).
 To test this observation, we grew H. catenoides cultures in 190 different carbon sources using OmniLog PM1 and PM2 plates which allows investigation of growth and respiration rate across a diversity of different carbon sources (58).
-These data demonstrated significant increase in growth rate upon the addition of only α- or β- cyclodextrin (p value = 0.01 & 0.01), dextrin (p value = 0.02), Tween 40 or 80 (p value = 0.03 & 0.03), or melibionic acid (p value = 0.03).
+These data demonstrated a significant increase in growth rate upon the addition of only α- or β- cyclodextrin (p value = 0.01 & 0.01), dextrin (p value = 0.02), Tween 40 or 80 (p value = 0.03 & 0.03), or melibionic acid (p value = 0.03).
 Of note, dextrin/cyclodextrins are products of enzymatic activity upon starch, a typical component of H. catenoides growth medium (YpSs), and may be indicative of the environment in which this organism is typically found.
 The addition of Tween 40 or Tween 80 has been shown to improve yield in other organisms (59) and may result from direct accumulation of fatty acids, or altered membrane permeability affecting nutrient uptake.
 In contrast to many oomycetes (e.g. (60)), H. catenoides demonstrates a limited utilisation of diverse carbon sources.
-These data are consistent with the hypothesis that the evolution of a wide diversity of secreted carbohydrate active enzymes is associated with evolution of parasitic lifestyle within the oomycete lineages (e.g. (19, 23, 61, 62)) although this pattern could also be the product of secondary loss in the H. catenoides lineage.
+These data are consistent with the hypothesis that the evolution of a wide diversity of secreted carbohydrate active enzymes is associated with evolution of parasitic lifestyle within the oomycete lineages (e.g. (19, 23, 61, 62)), although this pattern could also be the product of secondary loss in the H. catenoides lineage.

 Seidl et al. have demonstrated a significantly higher number of genes encoding unique protein domain combinations in the plant pathogenic oomycetes compared to fungi with similar lifestyles (63).
 This analysis identified 53 domain architectures that were unique to and conserved across P. infestans, P. ramorum, P. sojae and H. arabidopsidis.
 Domains are often recombined by a process of gene fusion and/or domain ‘shuffling’ (64), gene fusion characters although subject to sources of homoplasy such as gene fission (65), can represent synapomorphic traits, i.e. characters that define evolutionary groupings.
 We searched the H. catenoides genome for evidence of the 53 multi-domain gene fusions previously identified as conserved in P. infestans, P. ramorum, P. sojae and H. arabidopsidis (63).
 We found that 12 of these 53 domain architectures were also present in H. catenoides, while searches of eukaryotic genomes and searches of the GenBank nr database confirmed this domain combination was unique to, and present across, the Pseudofungi (Table S3).
 Of note, we found a fusion of a putative -glucan synthase enzyme domain and a putative membrane transporter gene, suggesting that domain fusion has led to a unique coupling of substrate transportation and enzymatic processing and that this modification occurred prior to the radiation of the Pseudofungi.